marcusoftnet/marcusoftnet.github.io/_posts/2015-03-24-packagejson-and-engines-and-enginestrict.md

  - Tools
 ---

 I'm poking around quite a lot with <a href="https://iojs.org">io.js</a> recently for reasons that soon will be revealed.
-When doing so I used my favorite Node version manager - <a href="https://github.com/creationix/nvm">Node Version Manager</a> (awesome name of that...) to manage different versions of <a href="http://nodejs.org">Node</a> and io.js.
+When doing so I used my favorite Node version manager - <a href="https://github.com/creationix/nvm">Node Version Manager</a> to manage different versions of <a href="http://nodejs.org">Node</a> and io.js.

 Switching back and forth is simple and sometimes I end up running some code on a version of Node/io.js that the code does not support.
 For example running EcmaScript 6 ```let```-statements in Node.

-I was hoping that I'd get a <a href="http://www.marcusoft.net/2015/01/koa-and-the-referenceerror-promise-is-not-defined.html">warning</> or preferable even an error when doing that.
+I was hoping that I'd get a <a href="http://www.marcusoft.net/2015/01/koa-and-the-referenceerror-promise-is-not-defined.html">warning</a> or preferable even an error when doing that.
 But no. Or...

 In this post I'll show you how to use the <a href="http://www.marcusoft.net/2014/02/mnb-packagejson.html">package.json</a> file to make sure that you get warnings and errors when using the wrong version of the framework